Co-op Contact: email@example.com

-Students admitted to a Co-op Degree POSt in their first year of study must request a Co-op Subject POSt on ACORN upon completion of 4.0 credits and must meet the minimum qualifications for entry as noted above.
+Students admitted to a Co-op Degree POSt in their first year of study must request a Co-op Subject POSt on ACORN upon completion of 4.0 credits and must meet the minimum qualifications for entry as noted below.

 Prospective Co-op Students:

 In addition to requesting the program on ACORN, prospective Co-op students (i.e., those not yet admitted to a Co-op Degree POSt) must also submit a Co-op Supplementary Application Form, which is available from the Arts & Science Co-op Office website.
 Submission deadlines follow the Limited Enrolment Program Application Deadlines set by the Office of the Registrar each year.
 Failure to submit both the Supplementary Application Form and the program request on ACORN will result in that student’s application not being considered.

 Enrolment in the Program is limited, and takes place in two stages.